Manjiri-here/Linux/Linux commands.md

 /home Linux can have multiple users, so the user data is stored in home directory.
 So, per user data is stored here.
 Each user gets a folder where, for example, your path will be /home/ubuntu, where ubuntu is your user.
 Verdict: Correct. /home indeed holds personal directories for each user, e.g., /home/ubuntu.

 /etc It contains system-wise files and details.
 Our username, password, and configuration files for user and system-wide are stored here.
 It is like settings in windows.
-It also has network configuration and mount config.
-Verdict: Mostly correct. /etc holds host-specific system configuration files — including user and hostname data, network, and mount configurations like /etc/fstab.
+It also has network configuration and mount config. /etc holds host-specific system configuration files — including user and hostname data, network, and mount configurations like /etc/fstab.
 Think of it as the system’s central settings hub.
 But people encountered a situation to keep some files which can be a config file or a data file or a socket file or some other files.
 So they implemented a folder to keep all these files in it and they named it as /etc(As said earlier etcetera).
 As time passed the meaning of this folder has changed but not the name “etc”.
 Now /etc folder means a central location for all your configuration files are located and this can be treated as nerve centre of your Linux/Unix machine.

 /opt If you want to install Chrome, third-party tools or software that you are installing, those will be coming under opt directory.
 Opt means optional.
 Verdict: Correct. /opt is used for optional, add-on software packages and third-party apps.